brajjan79/RegexFormat/README.md

 The RegexFormat class has 2 public methods:
 RegexFormat.reformat(string, regex, pattern) - reformats first occurrence of the regex.
 RegexFormat.reformatAll(string, regex, pattern) - reformats all occurrences of the regex.
+RegexFormat.hasMatch(string, regex) - returns a boolean if match exist.

 #### *Input data*